seanstan95/Ty2Trainer/README.md

 - Overhauled the skeleton of the code to use a Timer instead of a BackgroundWorker to handle the main trainer logic loop.
 Performance shouldn't be any different, but this simplified a lot of the logic in the code.
 - Added documentation strings prior to each method in the code, which should make the code much more readable and understandable for people beyond just me.
 - Too many additional tiny optimizations and improvements than would be possible to list here.

-## Changes since v1.2.0
-**Bug Fix**
-- Pointers for Heli/Sub X/Y/Z speed were broken.
-They are now working :)

-**Code Tweak**
-- Updated strings throughout the code to use interpolated strings instead; performance is unaffected, this just makes the code ever-so-slightly cleaner.

 ## Known Bugs
 - The Ty values appear on the Concept Art menu, which is a side-effect of the way I'm determining when to show which values.
 The concept art menu uses the same music as Outback Oasis, and I don't yet have a way to differentiate between them.